How to Pass the CogAT 1st Grade Test in 2023

 Each level will differ when it comes to the amount of questions, length of questions and the difficulty of the questions types – however, you will find that some of the markers are the same across the board of all levels.

-Here is what you can expect to see from the CogAT test:
+Here is what you can expect to see from the CogAT 1st Grade test:

-The three areas we mentioned above (quantitative, verbal and non-verbal) will be given together.
+• The three areas (quantitative, verbal and non-verbal) will be given together.

 How Is the CogAT 1st Grade Test Structured?

-As mentioned above, the assessment will be split into three categories: Verbal, quantitative and non-verbal – all of them will feature multiple choice questions.
-Here is more information on each battery:
+The assessment will be split into three categories: verbal, quantitative and non-verbal – all of them will feature multiple choice questions.

 If you want 12-month access to all the practice resources for this test, our partner TestPrep-Online.com offers a Family Membership.